rumkin/lc3vm/readme.md

 vm.loadProgram(program);
 const {reg, memory} = vm.run();
-// Do something with registers or memory.
+// Do something with registers or memory.ß
 ```

 ## Progress